ConPaaS-team/conpaas/docs/userguide.rst

 The  Ordinary Nodes and Load Balancer Nodes
 -------------------------------------------

-Conpaas Galera Cluster service offers the capability to instantiate multiple instances of ordinary node, which can be used to increase the througput and to improve features of fault tolerance throws replication.
+Conpaas MySQL Galera service offers the capability to instantiate multiple instances of ordinary node, which can be used to increase the througput and to improve features of fault tolerance throws replication.
 The multi-master structure allows update by any ordinary node of the cluster, because the